helderpinto/AzureUpdateManagerTools/README.md

 ### Pre-requisites

-- The machines in the scope of this solution must have the [Customer Managed Schedules patch orchestration mode](https://learn.microsoft.com/en-us/azure/update-center/manage-update-settings).
+* The machines in the scope of this solution must have the [Customer Managed Schedules patch orchestration mode](https://learn.microsoft.com/en-us/azure/update-center/manage-update-settings).
-- The machines in the scope of this solution must be [supported by Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-center/support-matrix).
+* The machines in the scope of this solution must be [supported by Azure Update Manager](https://learn.microsoft.com/en-us/azure/update-center/support-matrix).
-- At least one Maintenance Configuration covering a part of the machines in scope.
+* At least one Maintenance Configuration covering a part of the machines in scope.
 As this maintenance configuration will serve as the reference for the following patching stages, it should be assigned to non-production machines and, ideally, recur every few weeks.
-- An Azure Automation Account with an associated Managed Identity (can be a system or user-assigned identity) and the following modules installed: `Az.Accounts`, `Az.Resources` and `Az.ResourceGraph`.
+* An Azure Automation Account with an associated Managed Identity (can be a system or user-assigned identity) and the following modules installed: `Az.Accounts`, `Az.Resources` and `Az.ResourceGraph`.
 This solution is based on an Automation Account, but you can use other approaches, such as Azure Functions.
+* The Automation Account Managed Identity must have the following **minimum** permissions (as a custom role) on the subscription where the reference maintenance configuration was created:
+  * */read
+  * Microsoft.Maintenance/maintenanceConfigurations/write
+  * Microsoft.Maintenance/configurationAssignments/write
+  * Microsoft.Resources/deployments/*

 ### Create-StagedMaintenanceConfiguration script parameters